 All the courses in any program of study offered by the institute are designed to have relevance to local, regional, national, and global developmental needs.
-Every program has well-designed program outcomes (POs), program-specific outcomes (PSOs) and program educational objectives (PEOs).
+Every program has well-designed (POs), (PSOs) and (PEOs).

-The highlights from the recently approved curriculum are
+The highlights from the recently approved curriculum:

-summarized below:

-1. The overall course structure of the programs includes courses from Humanities and Social Sciences including Management courses, Basic Science courses, Engineering Science courses, Professional core courses, Professional Elective courses, Open Electives, Project Work, Internships, Seminars, MooCs and mandatory noncredit courses including environmental sciences, Indian Constitution and Essence of Indian Knowledge Tradition.

-2. The curriculum is designed to provide an opportunity for the students to undertake additional credits for award of Hons./Minor Degree and specializations as per the guidelines of AICTE and UGC.

-3. Internships have been included in the curriculum at the end of 2nd, 4th and 6th semesters and during the entire 8th semester in line with the AICTE Internship Policy.

-4. MOOCs have also been introduced to impart lifelong learning skills among students.

-5. Community projects have been introduced in the curriculum of the various programs to help students to understand societal, region-specific needs and design relevant solutions.
+- 1. The overall course structure of the programs includes courses from Humanities and Social Sciences including Management courses, Basic Science courses, Engineering Science courses, Professional core courses, Professional Elective courses, Open Electives, Project Work, Internships, Seminars, MooCs and mandatory non- credit courses including environmental sciences, Indian Constitution and Essence of Indian Knowledge Tradition. - 2.
+The curriculum is designed to provide an opportunity for the students to undertake additional credits for award of Hons./Minor Degree and specializations as per the guidelines of AICTE and UGC. - 3.
+Internships have been included in the curriculum at the end of 2nd, 4th, and 6th semesters for all the programs. - 4.
+The curriculum now includes an option for students to undertake year-long internships in their final year. - 5.
+Introduction of semester/year-long startup scheme to provide credit to students who engage in meaningful entrepreneurial pursuits to setup startup. - 6.
+MOOCs have also been introduced. - 7.
+Community projects have been introduced to help students to understand societal, region-specific needs & design relevant solutions.

-File Description Documents

-Upload additional information, if any No File Uploaded

-Link for additional information Nil
+File Description Documents Upload additional information, if any View File Link for additional information https://mietjmu.in/Attachments/Syllabus.pd f